 Types of Breast Cancer

 In order to understand breast cancer and how to treat it, it's important to understand how breasts work.
-Female breasts are supposed to produce milk.
-In order to do this, breasts are made up of lobules -- glands that produce milk -- and ducts which carry the milk from the lobule to the nipple (when milk is being produced).
+Breasts are made up of lobules -- glands that produce milk -- and ducts which carry the milk from the lobule to the nipple (when milk is being produced).
 The ducts and lobules are surrounded by fatty breast tissue.

 The ducts and lobules are connected like branches on a tree trunk, forming a closed system.
 The only openings out of the system are at the nipple.
-Thus, a breast cancer that is contained within this closed system is said to be in-situ or non-invasive.
-A breast cancer that has spread into the surrounding breast tissue is called invasive.
+Thus, a breast cancer that is contained within this closed ductal system is said to be in-situ or non-invasive.
+A breast cancer that has spread outside of the ducts into the surrounding breast tissue is called invasive.

 Lymph nodes and breast cancer

 Breast cancer cells can break off from the initial tumor and travel to other parts of the body through the lymph fluid (or the blood stream).
 Once in the lymph fluid, they pass through the lymph nodes and can get trapped.
-The presence of cancer cells in lymph nodes is an indication that the cancer has the ability to spread and is a more aggressive type of breast cancer.
-However, some patients (as many as 30%) with lymph nodes testing negative for cancer may have cancer that has spread to another organ (bones, liver, lung etc.) and some patients with lymph nodes testing positive (up to 25%) do not have tumor spread anywhere else.
-For this reason, examining the lymph nodes for breast cancer is an important step in the evaluation of breast cancer.
+The presence of cancer cells in lymph nodes is an indication that the cancer has the ability to spread.
+For this reason, examining the lymph nodes may be an important step in determining breast cancer treatment.